The Client Needed Accurate Prototypes Before Tooling — Here’s the 3D Printing Method We Chose

 Disadvantages

-• The resin bath is also a consumable and needs replacing after a while of intensive use.
+• The resin tank (bath) is also consumable and needs periodic replacement during intensive use.

 Conclusions

-The cost of ownership of the Form 2 is more than justified when in constant use in a professional setting, but it may be on the expensive side for hobby users.
+The total cost of ownership is well justified for constant professional use, though it may be relatively expensive for hobby use.

 Write a comment